WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 What Caxy had found aboard their starship was unnatural.
 An incongruity in the flow of time and space.
 Like a three-dimensional kaleidoscope that was repeatedly overlapping.

-A fracture that the accused had willfully and recklessly torn in the fabric of reality.
+A fracture that the accused had willfully and recklessly torn in the fabric of space.
 For temporal superiority in battle.
 And their own self-glorification.

 The incongruity was not something Caxy could attack directly.